vkuzel/Jooq-Postgres-Udt-Problem/README.md

 # JOOQ + PostgreSQL + DAO = exception

-Sample application that demonstrates problem with persisting generated POJO with UDT column by DAO object.
+Sample application that demonstrates problem with persisting generated POJO with UDT column by DAO.

 ## Getting started